 In the affidavit, the creditor takes an oath that, to his knowledge, you don’t own property in Texas that is subject to execution and that has sufficient value to pay the judgment.
 See Texas Civil Practices & Remedies Code § 63.001 (3).
 The creditor doesn’t have to prove that you don’t have adequate property in the state to satisfy the judgment, he just has to state that, to his knowledge, you don’t have enough property.

-What Can You Do About a Bank Garnishment?
+Is There Anything You Can Do to Stop a Bank Garnishment?

-There is no guarantee that you can do anything to defeat a bank garnishment in Texas.
+There is no guarantee that you can do anything to defeat the garnishment of your bank accounts.
 If you owe a judgment; however, there are several things you can do to make certain your judgment creditor follows both the letter and the spirit of the law while pursuing collection of that judgment.

 If, for instance, you do own nonexempt property in Texas that may be taken to pay the judgment and the creditor files a writ of garnishment, he could be liable for a wrongful garnishment.
 Remember, the creditor has to sign an affidavit stating under oath that to his knowledge you don’t own enough property subject to execution to pay the judgment.
 If that statement is untrue, the creditor may be liable for a wrongful garnishment even if he had probable cause to believe the statement was true, and he didn’t act maliciously.
 See Peerless Oil & Gas Co. v.
 Teas, 138 S.W.
 2d 637, 640 (Tex.
 Civ.
 App.– San Antonio 1940), aff ‘d, 158 S.W.
 2d 758 (Tex.
 1942).